kodecocodes/swift-algorithm-club/Genetic/README.markdown

      return lexicon[rand]
  }
  ```

- **Note**: `arc4random_uniform` is strickly used in this example.
+ **Note**: `arc4random_uniform` is strictly used in this example.
 It would be fun to play around with some of the [randomization in GameKit](https://developer.apple.com/library/content/documentation/General/Conceptual/GameplayKit_Guide/RandomSources.html)

  ### Population Zero